stepanenko/go-info/README.md

 Go is not an OOP language (so it has no classes).

-Notes: Installed Go and added Go extension to VSCode on HP work laptop.
+Notes: Installed Go and added Go extension to VSCode on HP work laptop and Acer home